menu

 6. General shift of focus

-OK.
 So, the internal organisation of IT departments is changing, as is their modus operandi.
 But… that’s not all.
 They also need to focus more on the intersection of technology and business.
 Because while being innovative is great, innovation also needs to add business value.

 IT experts have to shift their focus towards one or a few of the following goals: higher consumer satisfaction, increased working efficiency, faster time-to-market, greater levels of security, and better business stability and continuity.
-They also need to take a product-centric approach and start taking responsibility for the product created throughout its entire lifecycle.
+They also need to take a customer-centric approach and start taking responsibility for the product created throughout its entire lifecycle.

 Some companies have even adopted a so-called BizDevOps model, which recommends creating an interdisciplinary team that closes the gap between business and IT and acts as one highly integrated entity.

-The revolution that the digital transformation is causing in IT departments around the world can also be summed up in a few main bullet points:
+The revolution that digital transformation is causing in IT departments around the world can also be summed up in a few main bullet points:

 • the role of the IT department is becoming more strategic than ever